 If career is high on your value list, by all means, follow it, as long as it is not jeopardizing other areas of your life and causing strife and unhappiness to those around you.
 Do not let it become an idol.
 It may well cause your downfall.

 Work is such a large factor in our lives.
 If we are doing the wrong thing we may fail with devastating consequences to ourselves and to those around us.
 Often a person will stay in an unhappy job because they are scared of moving elsewhere.
 Find out what is holding you back and aim to overcome it.

-If you are desperately unhappy in your current situation and longing for change, what is holding you back?
+If you are desperately unhappy in your current situation and longing for change, but can’t seem to take that step, what is holding you back?
 Most often it is fear, fuelled by past experiences and self-limiting beliefs.
 This is so contrary to what God tells us.
-Through Him we can do all things.
+The Bible says that through Him we can do all things.